juliayuliaiulia/RBOIS/rabbit_holes.md

 there is also [reproducible builds](https://reproducible-builds.org/) and [in toto](https://in-toto.io/)

+this is specifically to combat the at compile time switch of the files which happened with solarwinds

 # the most recent rabbit hole i went down
 related to [cross device tracking](https://en.wikipedia.org/wiki/Cross-device_tracking#Ultrasonic_tracking), specifically ultrasonic cross device tracking (uXDT) and bioMEMS